Franchise promotion on the internet

 Franchising websites such as Franchise Direct provide a platform for franchisers to get noticed by the public, as they can have their profile displayed and if potential franchisees like what they see they can quickly get further information and contact details.

-Have a question for Diarmuid?
-Ask or leave a comment below!
+Have a question for Diarmuid or want to leave a comment?
+Click here.